Tara Rushton

 Tara Rushton (born 2 July 1984) is an Australian sports presenter and journalist.

-Rushton is currently sports presenter on 10 News First Sydney.
+Rushton is currently sports presenter on 10 News Sydney.
 She has previously presented the association football series Kick Off and Sunday Shootout on Fox Sports Australia as well as appearing on Fox Sports News.

 Early life

 Born in Perth, Rushton grew up on the Mornington Peninsula in Victoria, before moving to Sydney where she attended school at Oakhill College.
 She then completed a Diploma in Journalism and a Bachelor of Arts at Macleay College, majoring in Media and Communications.
 She moved to London at the age of 18.

 Career

 In 2010, Rushton moved to Singapore and took on a television presenting role on Singtel TV's Mio Stadium channel.
 She hosted the English Premier League-focused Tiger Goals on Sunday series.

 In 2013, Rushton moved home to Australia and replaced the departing Mel McLaughlin on Fox Sports.
 As well as presenting match broadcasts of the A-League, English Premier League and Socceroos matches, she also began presenting the network's weekly A-League wrap show, Sunday Shootout, alongside, as of 2016, Mark Bosnich, John Kosmina and Ned Zelic.
 When not hosting from the studio, she is also often used as a sideline reporter in matches that Fox Sports presents.

 In 2015, Rushton was nominated for an ASTRA award, for Most Outstanding Female Presenter.